polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/10 - Active Events.md

 ### The importance of good software design

-All of the above, are concepts you would want to increasingly take advantage of, as you create more and more complex systems.
+All of the above definitions, are concepts you would want to increasingly take advantage of, as you create more and more complex systems.
 A software system, lacking any of the above, is often referred to as being *"badly designed"*.
 A software architect, and developer, should strive to *"increase cohesion"*, *"apply encapsulation"*, and *"facilitate for polymorphism"*.
 If he or she does not do this, the result often becomes *"spaghettic code"*.